-The Department of Biology and Geology is home to some 250 biology majors, who work with a dedicated and talented group of 15 faculty members, to develop expertise in their chosen field of study.
+The Department of Biological, Environmental, and Earth Sciences is home to some 250 biology majors, who work with a dedicated and talented group of 15 faculty members, to develop expertise in their chosen field of study.
 Biology majors have a variety of degree choices, including a Bachelor of Science and Bachelor of Arts, as well as a more specialized Bachelor of Science degree with a concentration in Environmental Remediation and Restoration or Molecular Biology.
 Students pursuing a Bachelor of Science or Bachelor of Arts degree may do so using informal advisement tracks in Molecular/Cellular Biology, Environmental Science, pre-Medicine, pre-Dentistry, pre-Veterinary Medicine, or General Biology.
-Additionally, we offer a minor in Geology as well as transferable coursework into a Geology major.
+Additionally, we offer a Bachelor of Science in Earth Systems Sciences for those students interested in Geological-based studies.

-Research is an important part of the biology curriculum, and at USC Aiken, biology majors work with a chosen faculty member to develop and carry out independent laboratory projects in a variety of areas.
+Research is an important part of our curriculum, and at USC Aiken, majors work with a chosen faculty member to develop and carry out independent laboratory projects in a variety of areas.
 These projects are often long-term, multi-semester experiences that enhance and extend classroom learning, as well as provide a strong background in applied biological techniques.
-Many of our majors are co-authors on peer-reviewed papers and give presentations at local, state, and regional conferences.
+Many of our majors are co-authors of peer-reviewed papers and give presentations at local, state, and regional conferences.

-Importantly, the Biology experience at USC Aiken is grounded in coursework supplemented with the actual experience of putting biological concepts into practice in the laboratory.
-We believe this builds a strong foundation in the science and makes our students highly competitive as they move to the next level of their career.
+Importantly, the Biological, Environmental, and Earth Sciences experience at USC Aiken is grounded in coursework supplemented with the actual experience of putting these studies and concepts into practice in the laboratory.
+We believe this builds a strong foundation in the sciences and makes our students highly competitive as they move to the next level of their careers.